nithinphilips/tririga-manage-ps1/README.rst

     Stop-TririgaAgent,Stops a TRIRIGA agent
     Get-TririgaAgentHost,Gets the configured host(s) for the given agent Get-TririgaBuildNumber,Gets TRIRIGA build number
-    Open-TririgaDatabase,Opens Dbeaver and connects to the TRIRIGA database Get-TririgaEnvironment,Gets all known environments
-    Open-TririgaFolder,Opens a TRIRIGA installation directory path
-    Enter-TririgaHost,Starts a remote powershell session to a TRIRIGA instance Get-TririgaInstance,Gets all known instances in a given environment Get-TririgaLog,Tails a TRIRIGA log file
-    Open-TririgaLog,Opens a TRIRIGA log file
-    Write-TririgaLogMessage,Write a message to TRIRIGA Log file Upload-TririgaOmp,Uploads a local OMP zip file to TRIRIGA Import-TririgaOmp,Uploads and imports a local OMP zip file to TRIRIGA Save-TririgaOmp,Uploads a local OMP zip file to TRIRIGA Reload-TririgaPlatformLogging,Reload logging categories from disk
+    Write-TririgaLogMessage,Write a message to TRIRIGA Log file Reload-TririgaPlatformLogging,Reload logging categories from disk
     Disable-TririgaPlatformLogging,Disables TRIRIGA platform Logging for the given categories Enable-TririgaPlatformLogging,Enables TRIRIGA platform Logging for the given categories